Chris-Barnard/nextjs-blog/posts/2023-performance-review.md

 This fall, I managed to catch quite a few moves across a few different assets: from the year end rally in the Nasdaq, the turn in US Treasuries, and the breakout in Crypto.
 This led to my largest monthly gain in November.
-December has been mostly flat in terms of closed trades, but I'm carrying some open positions with *Unrealized Profits* into 2024.
+December has been mostly flat in terms of closed trades, but I'm carrying some open positions with unrealized profits into 2024.

 # Trade Statistics

 If you need a review of the trading statistics that I think are important, head over to my article on the [Trading Triangle](/posts/trading-triangle/) as I won't be going into detail on calculating them here.

-### Considerations on Trade Window Aperture
+#### Considerations on Trade Window Aperture

 Since most of my trades last anywhere from a couple of days to several months, I have to determine how to group trades into a given trading window.
 In most situations, I am looking at my trade close date as my date of record, as that is the moment which the profit or loss is actually realized.